Error Handling

 Swift would give you an error

-statement wouldn’t be exhaustive anymore.
+because the switch statement wouldn’t be exhaustive anymore.

 For a library that catches all of its own errors,